 CJUS 1101 – Introduction to Law Enforcement

 This course covers the spectrum of policing in America.
 It is a comprehensive introduction to policing including its historical evolution, recruiting, community policing and use of force perspectives.
 The course covers the various policing agencies at the local, state, and federal levels.
 A review of the recruitment process for becoming an officer is provided so students can learn of the requirements for applying to a certain agency or department.
 This course will examine police administration from multiple perspectives; from a systems perspective emphasizing the interrelatedness among units and organizations; from a structural perspective emphasizing administrative principles, management functions, and the importance of guidelines; a human behavioral perspective emphasizing the human element in organizations; and a strategic management perspective emphasizing communications and information systems, performance evaluations, strategies and tactics to increase effectiveness of police agencies.

 CJUS 1102 – Basic Law Enforcement I

-This course covers the first 16 weeks of the 26 week Basic Peace Officer Training Academy.
-CJUS 1102 and CJUS 1103 provide the student with the fundamentals of entry-level peace officer training for employment as a law enforcement officer.
+This course covers the first half of 728 + hour Basic Peace Officer Training Academy.
+Basic Law Enforcement I and II provide the student with the fundamentals of entry-level peace officer training for employment as a law enforcement officer.
 The student will learn the technical and social skills needed to perform in the area of law enforcement.
 There is an increasing demand for better educated law enforcement personnel so the successful student can expect job opportunities as a peace officer.
 This program is offered in conjunction with the Greenfield Police Department.
-This is a state certifying academy and is conducted under the guidelines mandated by the Ohio Peace Officer Training Commission and the Ohio Attorney General’s Office.
+This is a state certifying academy and is conducted under the guidelines mandated by the Ohio Peace Officer Training Commission and the Ohio Attorney General's Office.

 CJUS 1103 – Basic Law Enforcement II